-- [6] The Sectors per Track field indicates the number of physical sectors the WREN V shall allocate per disk track.
-A value of zero indicates the number of sectors per track may be variable or the WREN V is to determine the best value.
-The WREN V will report the average number of physical sectors per track since the number of sectors per track varies between the outer and inner tracks.
-This field will not be verified on a Mode Select command. - [7] The Bytes per Physical Sector field indicates the number of data bytes the WREN V shall allocate per physical sector.
+- The Sectors per Track field indicates the number [6] of physical sectors the WREN V HH shall allocate per disk track.
+A value of zero indicates the number of sectors per track may be variable or the WREN V HH is to determine the best value.
+The WREN V HH will report the average number of physical sectors per track since the number of sectors per track varies between the outer and inner tracks.
+This field will not be verified on a Mode Select command. - The Bytes per Physical Sector field indicates the number of data bytes the WREN V HH shall allocate [7] per physical sector.
 This value will equal the block length reported in the block descriptor.
-The bytes per physical sector is not directly changeable by the initiator and will not be verified on a Mode Select command. - [8] The Interleave field is the interleave value sent to the WREN V during the last Format Unit command.
+The bytes per physical sector is not directly changeable by the initiator and will not be verified on a Mode Select command. - [8] The Interleave field is the interleave value sent to the WREN V HH during the last Format Unit command.
 This field is valid only for Mode Sense commands.
-The WREN V shall ignore this field during Mode Select commands. - [9] The Track Skew Factor field indicates the average number of physical sectors between the last logical block on one track and the first logical block on the next sequential track of the same cylinder.
+The WREN V HH shall ignore this field during Mode Select commands.
+WREN V HH interleave will always be 1:1. - [9] The Track Skew Factor field indicates that number of physical sectors between the last logical block on one track and the first logical block on the next sequential track of the same cylinder.
 A value of zero indicates no skew.
-The Default Value is 6 for 512 byte sectors.
-This value is not changeable by an initiator. - [10] The Cylinder Skew Factor field indicates the average number of physical sectors between the last logical block of one cylinder and the first logical block of the next cylinder.
+The Default Value is (TBD) for 512 byte sectors.
+This value is not changeable by an initiator. - [10] The Cylinder Skew Factor field indicates the number of physical sectors between the last logical block of one cylinder and the first logical block of the next cylinder.
 A value of zero indicates no skew.
-The Default Value is 19 for 512 byte sectors.
-Cylinder skew will be utilized by a WREN V but is not changeable by an initiator.
+The Default Value is (TBD) for 512 byte sectors.
+Cylinder skew will be utilized by a WREN V HH but is not changeable by an initiator.